barry-ha/Griduino/docs/Resetting_Memory.md

 * **Terminal window:** Open a terminal window and send the command "list files", or
 * **CircuitPy:** Reload Griduino with the CircuitPy program and use Windows File Explorer

-The files you can expect to see are:
+Some of the files you can expect to see are:

 * Directory of audio
    * `19004 0.wav`